 - 2014 Bristol conference by ME Association medical adviser, Dr Charles Shepherd.

-MEGA (ME/CFS Epidemiology and Genomics Alliance) Project
+The MEGA (ME/CFS Epidemiology and Genomics Alliance) Project

-Launched as a ‘grand challenge’ by Stephen Holgate at the 2015 CMRC conference, the MEGA project aims to establish the world’s largest ME/CFS bioresource, collecting clinical data and tissue samples from 12,000 men, women, and children affected by the disease.
+Launched as a ‘grand challenge’ by Stephen Holgate at the 2015 CMRC conference, the MEGA project aimed to establish the world’s largest ME/CFS bioresource, collecting clinical data and tissue samples from 12,000 men, women, and children affected by the disease.

 Once established, it had been hoped that the bioresource would enable a dedicated team, including some of the UK’s top biomedical researchers, to investigate underlying and contributory disease mechanisms.
 At the end of 2016 MEGA recruited a patient advisory group who worked with the research team to make outline grant applications to UK funding bodies.

 Unfortunately, the two applications for funding (made to Wellcome and separately to the MRC) were not successful in 2017 and the future of MEGA is uncertain.
-As at May 2018 we are still awaiting an update from the CMRC about the situation.

 ME Association position on MEGA